DinhKhai0201/my-valentine/README.md

 ## Getting Started

+First, set up Telegram bot to receive notification:
+- Create a new Telegram bot, obtain its key, and place it in `NEXT_PUBLIC_TELEGRAM_BOT_KEY` in `.env`.
+- Create a new Telegram group to receive notifications from the bot.
+- Add your Telegram bot to the group.
+- Obtain the group ID and place it in `NEXT_PUBLIC_TELEGRAM_CHAT_ID` in `.env`.

-First, run the development server:
+Secondly, run the development server:

 ```bash
 npm run dev